agents-go

 Agents

 Agents are the core building block.
 An agent is an LLM configured with instructions, tools, guardrails and handoffs.
-Unlike the Python SDK’s dataclass, a Go agent is a plain struct literal — only Name is required, and zero values are sensible defaults.
+An agent is a plain struct literal — only Name is required, and zero values are sensible defaults.

 Basic configuration